 The most basic rein aids help you tell your horse the direction to turn and when to stop or back up.
 As you advance in your riding skills, you'll learn to use rein aids in more subtle ways to cue your horse.
 But for now, you need to learn to hold the reins correctly, so you can convey your signals effectively and don't create any bad habits that might confuse your horse or make it uncomfortable.

 Plough or Direct Reining

 For plough or direct reining, most often seen in English style riding, you will be holding one rein in each hand.
-Pick up the reins so that each rein sits between your little and ring finger.
+Pick up the reins so that each rein sits between your little and ring fingers.
 The rein will lay across your palm and come out of your hand over your index finger.
 Your thumb should be upwards, so the buckle end of the rein comes out the top of your loosely held fist.
 If you were to draw a line across your knuckles the line would be about 30 degrees above horizontal.
 You don't want your thumbs to point straight up, and you don't want your hand to be flat across.
 Don't grasp too tightly.
 This will tire your hands and make your rein aids stiff and heavy for your horse.
 If you grasp the reins too loosely, the reins will slide through your fingers, and your aids will be ineffective.

 Your elbows, forearms, wrists, and hands should be in a straight line, so there is a direct line from your elbow down the reins to the horse's mouth.
 As the horse moves its head and neck as it travels, your hands should follow the movement.
 Your body should not rock back and forth, but the movement should come from your arms and shoulders, rather like reaching forward, without bending your body forward.
 Your wrists should not rock but maintain the straight elbow-to-bit line.